openvinotoolkit/training_extensions/docs/source/guide/get_started/cli_commands.rst

     If your machine has enough main memory, we recommend increasing this value as much as possible.
     For example, you can cache approximately 10,000 of ``500x375~500x439`` sized images with ``--data.config.mem_cache_size 8GB``.

-It is also possible to start training by omitting the template and just passing the paths to dataset roots, then the :doc:`auto-configuration <../explanation/additional_features/auto_configuration>` will be enabled.
-Based on the dataset, OpenVINO™ Training Extensions will choose the task type and template with the best accuracy/speed trade-off.
+It is also possible to start training by omitting the recipe and just passing the paths to dataset roots, then the :doc:`auto-configuration <../explanation/additional_features/auto_configuration>` will be enabled.
+Based on the dataset, OpenVINO™ Training Extensions will choose the task type and recipe with the best accuracy/speed trade-off.

 You can override the configurable arguments.
 For example, that is how you can change the max epochs and the batch size for the training: